nixworks/public/news/2010/12/16/index.md

 ##### Lake-effect snow
 ### [One person is killed by Lake effect snowsqualls from Lake Huron on Highway 402 in Southwestern Ontario as the Canadian military rescues people trapped under snowdrifts for over a day. ](/news/2010/12/16/one-person-is-killed-by-lake-effect-snowsqualls-from-lake-huron-on-highway-402-in-southwestern-ontario-as-the-canadian-military-rescues-peop.md)
-_Context: Highway 402, snowdrift, Lake-effect snow, Southwestern Ontario, Canadian military, snowsquall, Lake Huron_
+_Context: Lake Huron, snowdrift, Lake-effect snow, Southwestern Ontario, Highway 402, snowsquall, Canadian military_

 ##### Governor
 ### [Governor of the U.S. state of New Mexico Bill Richardson arrives in Pyongyang for talks with North Korean officials concerning the situation on the Korean peninsula. ](/news/2010/12/16/governor-of-the-u-s-state-of-new-mexico-bill-richardson-arrives-in-pyongyang-for-talks-with-north-korean-officials-concerning-the-situation.md)
-_Context: New Mexico, North Korea, Pyongyang, Governor, Korean peninsula, Bill Richardson_
+_Context: Pyongyang, Korean peninsula, Bill Richardson, New Mexico, Governor, North Korea_

 ##### WikiLeaks
 ### [WikiLeaks founder Julian Assange appears in the British High Court of Justice to successfully apply for bail on sexual assault charges. ](/news/2010/12/16/wikileaks-founder-julian-assange-appears-in-the-british-high-court-of-justice-to-successfully-apply-for-bail-on-sexual-assault-charges.md)